Restaurant 4.0

 New technologies began reshaping how Main Street economies functioned — even in restaurants that were still small, family-run, and close to the land.
 Coal power, steam engines, and improved metal tools transformed food preparation.
 Simple but revolutionary devices like iron stoves and precision clocks gave cooks greater control over heat and timing, increasing consistency and reducing waste.
 These changes set the stage for the restaurant as a dependable community anchor rather than a luxury reserved for travelers.

 As cities grew around new factories and rail depots, workers needed quick, affordable meals.
-This sparked the rise of public dining rooms and inns that served steady, repeatable menus built on early industrial logistics — better mills, faster deliveries, and more reliable preservation through icehouses.
-The culture of dining out shifted from elite to everyday, fueling local economies with steady demand for bakers, brewers, butchers, and farmers.
-The rhythm of mealtimes began to mirror the schedules of machines — predictable, efficient, and built for scale.
+This sparked the rise of public dining rooms and inns that served steady, repeatable menus built on early industrial logistics — better mills, faster deliveries,

 Coal replaced wood for cooking, allowing hotter, longer-lasting fires.
 It transformed taverns and inns into more efficient, year-round food establishments along Main Streets.